Bkirkb/QA-Fundamental/README.md

 The final version of the database structure slightly changes the previous, with a simple "Most active users" addition and with even more clear relationships, via the use of notation to the branches.
 The most active users table was added into the database structure to make the database feel more complete and add to the user experience.

 ![ERDV1.3](Documentation/ERDV1.4.PNG)
 After revisions, the design has been greatly simplified for the first sprint, to deliver the MVP as expected. a single one to many relationship can be seen between the Fish and Catches table, with the fish ID linking the two together.
+The User table has been marked for use in future sprints, indicated with the yellow colouring.

 ##### CI Pipeline
 #### Project Tracking